basisproject/paper/src/part2/06-cost-and-resource-flows.md

 This is an example of how costs are created and assigned to resources.
 Blocs are free to manage costs however they see fit with a few constraints enforced by the protocol:

 1. Costs out must equal costs in.
 Blocs cannot remove, reduce, or otherwise modify the amount of costs (other than adding to them).
-2. A bloc must not exceed its [cost allowance].
+2. A bloc must not exceed its [cost allowance][cost-allowance].

-#### Processes
+#### Bloc processes

 At a lower level, a bloc can use *processes* as a way of breaking down flows of resources and labor internally.
 A process is an activity that transforms economic inputs to outputs.
-In Basis, processes extend the concept of [processes in ValueFlows](https://valueflo.ws/introduction/processes.html) by adding a set of [costs] associated with that process.
+In Basis, processes extend the concept of [processes in ValueFlows][ext-vf-processes] by adding a set of [costs] associated with that process.
 A bloc can have as many processes as it wants, each with a set of associated costs.

 In the above example, our chair maker might have a process for `unload lumber shipment`, which yields usable lumber which can be used in the `make chairs` process.